Zakspeed: 1982 to 1990: Endurance cars, F1 and BMW touring car racing

-For their final season, in 1989, they had to use Yamaha engines as turbos were banned.
-The Japanese engine was unreliable and drivers Bernd Schneider (former German Formula 3 champion) and the rookie Aguri Suzuki struggled to pre-qualify the car.
+For their final season, in 1989, Zakspeed switched to Yamaha engines as turbos were banned.
+The Japanese engine was unreliable and drivers Bernd Schneider (former German Formula 3 champion), Piercarlo Ghinzani and the rookie Aguri Suzuki struggled to pre-qualify the car.
 Schneider only qualified the car twice and retired both times, while Suzuki never got past pre-qualifying.
-In the end, Zakspeed were notable for building their own chassis and engine, something only Ferrari did at that time, but with no competitive showings in five years, the team left Formula One and returned to touring cars, where they had once been at the top of the game.
+Despite announcements in late November about an exclusive engine supply deal with Yamaha for the 1990 season, the team retired from the sport at the end of the year.